SixArm/unix-shell-script-kit/README.md

 ### file_media_type

-file_media_type: get a file's media type a.k.a. mime type such as "text/plain".
+Get a file's media type a.k.a. mime type such as "text/plain".

 ```sh
 file_media_type notes.txt